Early Verification of Legal Compliance via Bounded Satisfiability Checking: Evaluation

 0.05in

-{\bf Summary.} In summary, we have demonstrated that our approach is effective at determining the bounded satisfiability of MFOTL formulas using case studies with different sizes and from different application domains.
-When restricted to LTL, our approach is at least as effective as the existing work on LTL satisfiability checking which uses the state of the art symbolic model checker.
-Importantly, $\mainAlg$ can often determine satisfiability of instances without reaching the volume bound, and its performance is insensitive to data domain.
-A current limitation of $\mainAlg$ is its inability to directly support constraint over aggregated values in the input formulas.
-As a walk-around, aggregated values are captured using auxiliary predicates (e.g., the balance of a user in $ph_7$) and data constraints to simulate the aggregation process (e.g., how the balance is updated with respect to relevant data actions).
-However, the evaluation results shows that the walk-around costs the efficiency of $\mainAlg$.
-Thus, we need to study how to extend $\mainAlg$ to efficiently handle aggregation.
-We also observed that $\mainAlg$'s optimal guarantee imposes a substantial computational cost while rarely achieving a volume reduction over non-optimal solutions obtained by $\noopt$.
-We need to investigate the trade-off between optimality and efficiency, as well as evaluate performance of $\mainAlg$ on a broader range of benchmarks.
+{\bf Summary.} In summary, we have demonstrated that our approach is effective at determining the bounded satisfiability of \mfotl formulas using case studies with different sizes and from different application domains.
+When restricted to LTL, our approach is at least as effective as the existing work on LTL satisfiability checking which uses a state-of-the-art symbolic model checker.
+Importantly, $\mainAlg$ can often determine satisfiability of instances without reaching the volume bound, and its performance is not sensitive to the data domain.
+On the other hand, $\mainAlg$'s optimal guarantee imposes a substantial computational cost while rarely achieving a volume reduction over non-optimal solutions obtained by $\noopt$.
+We need to investigate the trade-off between optimality and efficiency, as well as evaluate the performance of $\mainAlg$ on a broader range of benchmarks.